triforceGuy/TabManage/README.md

 # Tab Manager Project
 > 1.)
 Bianca Dominguez, Eri Midorikawa, Jessy Estrada, Nickolas Miller, Sarah Davidson

 > 2.)
-We are creating extension that will be able to organize your tabs while surfing the internet.
+We are creating extension that will allow users to organize browser tabs to their liking.

 > 3.)
-Our target audience would be anyone who browses the internet.
+Our target audience is anyone who often bookmarks their browser tabs.

 > 4.)
 Our tab organizer will help make surfing the web easier.
-Instead of having multiple tabs open and having to jump between tabs, everything will be in once place; making it faster for the user.
+Instead of having multiple tabs open and having to jump between tabs, everything will be categorized and organized; making it faster and easier for the user.

-> Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->
+> Live demo soon! [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents
 * [General Info](#general-information)